Obudu Mountain Resort

-Obudu Mountain Resort (formerly known as the Obudu Cattle Ranch) is a ranch and resort on the Obudu Plateau in Cross River State, Nigeria.
+Obanliku Mountain Resort (formerly known as the Obudu Cattle Ranch) is a ranch and resort on the Obudu Plateau in Cross River State, Nigeria.

 History

-It was developed in 1951 by M. McCaughley a Scot who first explored the mountain ranges in 1949.
+It was developed in 1951 by M. McCaughley, a Scot who first explored the mountain ranges in 1949.
 He camped on the mountaintop of the Oshie Ridge on the Sankwala Mountains for a month before returning with Hugh Jones, a fellow rancher, in 1951 and Dr Crawfeild.
 Thus, together they developed the Obudu Cattle Ranch.

 Since 2005, a cable car climbing 870 m from the base to the top of the plateau gives visitors a scenic view while bypassing the extremely winding road to the top.

 Geography

 The resort is found on the Obudu Plateau, close to the Cameroon border in the northeastern part of Cross River State, approximately 110 km east of the town of Ogoja and 65 km from the town of Obudu in Obanliku Local Government Area of Cross River State.

 It is about 30 minutes' drive from Obudu town and is about a 332 km drive from Calabar, the Cross River State capital.